Nick Archer (politician): Oklahoma House of Representatives

 Archer announced his campaign for the Oklahoma House of Representatives in 2022 to succeed retiring Representative Todd Russ.
 Tad Boone and Jeff Sawatzky also launched campaigns for the office.
 Archer won the primary outright avoiding a runoff and since no non-Republican candidate filed for the office there was no general election.
 He was sworn in on November 16, 2022.

-Personal life

-Archer is married to his wife Katie and they have two children.
+He was one of twenty early Oklahoma lawmakers who endorsed Ron DeSantis for the 2024 presidential election.